-If device implementations support OpenGL ES 3.0 or 3.1, they:
+If device implementations support OpenGL ES 3.1, they:

-• [SR] Are STRONGLY RECOMMENDED to include support for Vulkan 1.0.
+• [SR] Are STRONGLY RECOMMENDED to include support for Vulkan 1.1.

-• SHOULD include support for Vulkan 1.0.
+• SHOULD include support for Vulkan 1.1.

-Device implementations, if including support for Vulkan 1.0:
+If device implementations include support for Vulkan 1.0, they:

-- [C-1-1] MUST report the correct integer value with the android.hardware.vulkan.level and android.hardware.vulkan.version feature flags. - [C-1-2] MUST enumarate, at least one VkPhysicalDevice for the Vulkan native API wkEnumeratePhysicalDevices() . - [C-1-3] MUST fully implement the Vulkan 1.0 APIs for each enumerated VkPhysicalDevice . - [C-1-4] MUST enumerate layers, contained in native libraries named as libVkLayer.so in the application package's native library directory, through the Vulkan native APIs wkenumerateInstanceLayerProperties() and <a href="https://wkenumerateInstanceLayerProperties() and <a href="https://wkenumerateInstanceLayerProper - [C-1-5] MUST NOT enumerate layers provided by libraries outside of the application package, or provide other ways of tracing or intercepting the Vulkan API, unless the application has the android:debuggable attribute set as true. - [C-1-6] MUST report all extension strings that they do support via the Vulkan native APIs, and conversely MUST NOT report extension strings that they do not correctly support.
+- [C-1-1] MUST report the correct integer value with the android.hardware.vulkan.level and android.hardware.vulkan.version feature flags. - [C-1-2] MUST enumerate, at least one VkPhysicalDevice for the Vulkan native API vkEnumeratePhysicalDevices(). - [C-1-3] MUST fully implement the Vulkan 1.0 APIs for each enumerated VkPhysicalDevice . - [C-1-4] MUST enumerate layers, contained in native libraries named as libVkLayer.so in the application package's native library directory, through the Vulkan native APIs vkEnumerateInstanceLayerProperties() and vkEnumerateDeviceLayerProperties(). - [C-1-5] MUST NOT enumerate layers provided by libraries outside of the application package, or provide other ways of tracing or intercepting the Vulkan API, unless the application has the android:debuggable attribute set as true. - [C-1-6] MUST report all extension strings that they do support via the Vulkan native APIs, and conversely MUST NOT report extension strings that they do not correctly support. - [C-1-7] MUST support the VK_KHR_surface, VK_KHR_android_surface, VK_KHR_swapchain, and VK_KHR_incremental_present extensions.

-Device implementations, if not including support for Vulkan 1.0:
+If device implementations do not include support for Vulkan 1.0, they:

-- [C-2-1] MUST NOT declare any of the Vulkan feature flags (e.g. android.hardware.vulkan.level, android.hardware.vulkan.version). - [C-2-2] MUST NOT enumarate any VkPhysicalDevice for the Vulkan native API vkEnumeratePhysicalDevices().
+- [C-2-1] MUST NOT declare any of the Vulkan feature flags (e.g. android.hardware.vulkan.level, android.hardware.vulkan.version). - [C-2-2] MUST NOT enumerate any VkPhysicalDevice for the Vulkan native API vkEnumeratePhysicalDevices() .